 Thanks for taking the time to hear me out on [insert date].
 I’m really excited about the potential of working together.

-You mentioned that you’d need to consult with [insert person] before making a decision.
+You mentioned that you’d need to consult with [insert colleague’s name] before deciding.
 Did they have any questions about the proposal?

 Trade shows and conferences are great places to network and gather leads.
-If you pick your events correctly, you’re most likely hitting your target market right in the sweet spot.
+If you pick your events correctly, you can converse with segments of your target market face-to-face and start building deeper relationships.

-They’ve entrusted you with their contact details and shown an interest in your product or service, so you can now send a follow-up email.
-This initial email is a great opportunity to give them some more information and background on your product or service.
+When leads entrust you with their contact details or show an interest in your product or service, you can use follow-up emails as opportunities to give them some more information or background on your product or service.

-Here’s an example of how to craft this email.
+Here’s an example of how to craft this type of email.

 7. Email subject line: Following up from [insert event name] – here’s the information I promised!